AriFordsham/GHCWiki/commentary/abbreviations.md

 - "Occ" means "Occurrence"

-  - However, in the context of [ OccName](http://hackage.haskell.org/trac/ghc/wiki/Commentary/Compiler/RdrNameType#TheOccNametype), "occurrence" actually means "unqualified and not resolved, but has been classified (i.e. as a type name, value name, etc)"
+  - However, in the context of [ OccName](http://hackage.haskell.org/trac/ghc/wiki/Commentary/Compiler/RdrNameType#TheOccNametype), "occurrence" actually means "classified (i.e. as a type name, value name, etc) but not qualified and not yet resolved"

 - "Rn" means "Renamer"